 Emergency Dental Care: How to Deal with Your Dental Emergency

 If you have knocked out your tooth, retrieve it and rinse it off with water.
 Rinse your mouth out with warm water as well.
 Do not scrub the tooth or remove any tissue fragments, because if you leave them in place the tooth has a chance of being saved.
 If it is possible, try to put the tooth back in place.
-Make sure it is facing the correct direction!
+Make sure it is facing the correct direction.
 If this is not possible, place the tooth in a small container of milk or in water with a pinch of salt.
-Knocked-out teeth have a higher chance of being saved if you see your dentist within the first few hours after the incident, so be sure to act quickly.
+Knocked-out teeth have a higher chance of being saved if you see your dentist within the first few hours after the incident.

 Chipped or Broken Teeth

 If you have chipped or broken a tooth, you will need to save any pieces that you can.
 As with a knocked-out tooth, rinse your mouth out with warm water and rinse the tooth pieces as well.
 If there is bleeding, place a piece of gauze over the spot and leave it there until the bleeding stops.
 If you are in pain you can apply a cold compress to the outside of your mouth or cheek.
 This will also help to reduce any swelling.
 Call your dentist immediately.